-critical alarms.
+critical alerts.

-When a dServer Location generates a warning or critical alarm, the icon in the Map pane flashes yellow or red, based on the highest severity level in its alarm list.
-The flashing stops when you acknowledge the alert in the Alarm Browser.
-The icon returns to its base color when all warnings and critical alerts for the dServer Location have been cleared from the Alarm Browser.
+When a dServer Location generates a warning or critical alert, the icon in the Map pane flashes yellow or red, based on the highest severity level in its alert list.
+The flashing stops when you acknowledge the alert in the Alert Browser.
+The icon returns to its base color when all warnings and critical alerts for the dServer Location have been cleared from the Alert Browser.